City-of-Melbourne/design-system/README.md

 At the top of all .md files there is a section with the following attributes:
 - layout: is meant to specify which layout style the website is using.
-- title: is the title that will be displayed in the menu and as teh Header for that page.
+- title: is the title that will be displayed in the menu and as the Header for that page.
 - status_content: is meant to indicate either is complete or something needs attention (✅⚠️) regards content.
 - status_live: is meant to indicate whether all example elements are interactive or still need updating (✅⚠️).
 - status_comment: is a free comment space to leave a notes, observations or whatever that should be taken into account.